Mount Bold Dam

-Mount Bold Reservoir is the largest reservoir in South Australia with a maximum capacity of over forty-six thousand megalitres.
-Costing A$1.1 million, the reservoir took six years to construct on the Onkaparinga River system between 1932 and 1938.
+The Mount Bold Dam is an arch and gravity dam across the Onkaparinga River, located to the south of Adelaide, in South Australia.
+Completed in 1938, the resultant reservoir, the Mount Bold Reservoir, is the largest reservoir in South Australia, and was established to supply potable water for Adelaide and surrounding areas.

+Overview

+Construction of the dam commenced in 1932 and was completed in 1938 at a cost of AUD1.1 million.
+The concrete dam wall is 58 m high and 232 m long.
+When full, the reservoir has capacity of 46.18 GL and covers 305 ha, drawn from a catchment area of 388 km2.
+The controlled spillway has a flow capacity of 1170 m3/s.
 The reservoir does not connect directly to the main reticulation system; rather, to maintain levels at Clarendon Weir, water is released only as required.
-Much of the water from Mount Bold will eventually end up at Happy Valley Reservoir and used to supply parts of the Mount Lofty Ranges and also Adelaide.
+Much of the water from Mount Bold will eventually end up in the Happy Valley Reservoir and used to supply parts of the Mount Lofty Ranges and also Adelaide.

-A major renovation was completed in 1964 when the level of the dam was raised 6.4 metres to increase the reservoir's capacity by approximately 17,000 megalitres.
-Although originally supplying its own electricity through a small hydro-electricity plant, this was discontinued in 1961.
+A major renovation was completed in 1964 when the level of the dam was raised 6.4 m to increase the reservoir's capacity by approximately 17 GL.
+Although originally supplying its own electricity through a small conventional hydro-electricity plant, this was discontinued in 1961.
 However, Mount Bold is now considered a possible site for a future commercial mini-hydro generator.

-In early June 2007, the South Australian Government began a scoping study into expanding the reservoir's capacity fivefold to 240 gigalitres at an estimated cost of A$850 million.
+In early June 2007, the South Australian Government began a scoping study into expanding the reservoir's capacity fivefold to 240 GL at an estimated cost of A$850 million.
 The plan was criticised by the Opposition as not providing any new water, and by ecologist David Paton as threatening surrounding wildlife.

 On 26 September 2010, Mount Bold Reservoir was opened for the first time since 2005 after receiving large amounts of rainfall in the week leading up to the date.
 The resulting water flushed out the Onkaparinga Catchment, causing several flooded roads but removing debris which had been building up for many years.